graves/awful_aj/README.md

 > Ask questions, run interactive sessions, sanitize messy OCR book dumps, synthesize exam questions, all without leaving your terminal.

-It’s built in Rust for speed, safety, and peace of mind. 🦀
+It's built in Rust for speed, safety, and peace of mind. 🦀

 ---